The Charleston Area Medical Center School of Nurse Anesthesia is the only CRNA school in West Virginia.

 36 months, full time

 Applications are accepted year round.
-Applications must be completed by February 1, to be considered for the class entering that year.
+Applications must be completed by October 1, to be considered for the class entering the following May.

 Entire Program Cost of CRNA School at Charleston Area Medical Center.